ahmadawais/awesome-random-stuff/readme.md

 ### November 5, 2020
 - [Undesign | Collection of free design tools and resources for makers, developers and designers](https://undesign.learn.uno/) - Collection of free design tools and resources for makers, developers and designers
 - [Free Profile Pic Maker | Make an awesome profile picture from any photo](https://pfpmaker.com/?ref=producthunt) - Upload your photo and create profile picture which will give you 14 times more visits & 36 times more chances to receive a message with a professional headshot
+- [Free Typography Logo Maker — Design a logo in seconds!](https://formito.com/tools/logo?ref=producthunt) - Design a free typography logo for your business, product, or brand using an easy to use online logo maker tool.
+Choose from hundreds of fonts, preview light and dark version of your logo, and then export SVG and PNG versions.
 ### October 24, 2020
 - [PatternPad - Create beautiful patterns for presentations, social media or branding.](https://patternpad.com/) - PatternPad offers unlimited unique pattern designs that fit your style.
 Ideal for branding, presentations, social media posts or customising products.
 ### October 22, 2020